UAE: Do You Manage To Save 25% Of Your Monthly Salary?

-(MENAFN- Khaleej Times) Over 82 per cent of UAE residents believe that allocating up to a fourth of their monthly income is sufficient for their future retirement plans, a survey has found.
+(MENAFN- Khaleej Times) More than 82 per cent of UAE residents believe that allocating up to a fourth of their monthly income is sufficient for their future retirement plans, a survey has found.
 Most of the residents were, however, concerned about financial comfort in retirement.

 The survey by market research company YouGov, commissioned by Zurich International Life, found that more than 61 per cent of respondents expressed apprehensions about their financial situation post retirement.